ovh/docs/pages/platform/logs-data-platform/using_grafana_with_logs/guide.fr-fr.md

 ### Select your Stream Alias

-To access your logs from Grafana, you will need to setup an Opensearch Alias and link them to your Graylog streams, so here we go again :
+To access your logs from Grafana, you will need to setup an OpenSearch Alias and link them to your Graylog streams, so here we go again :

 1. Go back to your manager.
 2. In the Alias panel, click on the `Add an alias`{.action} button